YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    ydb_dist=/usr/local/lib/yottadb/r1.20_x86_64/
    yottadbuser@yottadbworkshop:~$

 YottaDB databases can also be configured so that they can be recovered after a system crash.
 Simulate a crash by either clicking on the “X” in the top right corner of your virtual machine console window to instantly “power down” your virtual machine, or, if you started it headless, perform a hard power-down using a command on the host (in the case of virtualization using qemu/kvm on Linux, a kill -9 of the virtual machine process).
-Then reboot the virtual machine, run ydb and use a zwrite ^Disney command to confirm that the data in the database is still intact.
+Then reboot the virtual machine, run ydb and use a zwrite ^Animal command to confirm that the data in the database is still intact.

 The tree program shows the default environment YottaDB creates in your home directory.